Psylocibe23/julia_grobner_pipeline/README.md

 **Script:** `scripts/convert_to_lex_fglm.sage`

 **What it does:**
-- Converts a DRL Groebner basis (from Julia) to LEX order using the FGLM algorithm (via Singular).
+- Converts a DRL Groebner basis to LEX order using the FGLM algorithm (via Singular).
 - Saves new basis and logs statistics/timings.

 **How to use:**